Oussama99-OM/safeHome/Welcome file.md

 # Getting Started

-In order to run this program please follow the instructio
+In order to run this program please follow the instructions below:

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**

-## Create files and folders
+## ### Prerequisites

 The file explorer is accessible using the button in left corner of the navigation bar.
 You can create a new file by clicking the **New file** button in the file explorer.
 You can also create folders by clicking the **New folder** button.